 My cheeks grew hot.
 "You read it?"
 Even though I dreamed of seeing my name, Riona Streaming, on the spine of a book, I didn't have the courage to allow someone else to read my writing.

-He laughed and brushed back his hair.
+He laughed and brushed back some of his dark hair from his forehead.
 "How else did I know it was yours?
 Why don't you want people to read your stories?"

-I frowned, and the floor suddenly grew very interesting.
-It was ugly, too, but mostly from all the sneaker scruff marks.
+I frowned but didn't answer.
+The floor suddenly grew very interesting, and I stared at it.
+It was ugly, too, but mostly from all the sneaker scruff marks, I decided.

 Artex grinned.
 "I know.
 I have English with you."
 He waved his arm.
 "After you."